gbeckers/Darr/docs/readcode.rst

   in all languages: int16, int32, int64, float32, float64.
 If possible, use
   these types.

-- Complex128 is relatively well supported, except for Maple, but it needs workaround code that is less efficient in Matlab and plain Python.
+- Complex128 is relatively well supported, except for Maple.
+It needs workaround code that is less efficient in Matlab and plain Python.

 - All unsigned integers are not supported in Maple.

-- float16 is not widely supported, but it is supported by the main modern, open source computing packages: Julia, Python with Numpy, and R. Matlab can read it using a temporary array and type casting, which is not bad but can be problematic when arrays are very large and RAM is limited.
+- float16 is not widely supported, but it is supported by the main modern, open source computing packages: Julia, Python with Numpy, and R. Matlab can read it using a temporary array and type casting, which can be problematic when arrays are very large and RAM is limited.